What is it?

 The Government believes that the Pupil Premium, which is additional to main school funding, is the best way to address the current underlying inequalities between children eligible for Free School Meals (FSM) and their wealthier peers by ensuring that funding to tackle disadvantage reaches the pupils who need it most.
 Other groups that may also be able to access Pupil Premium are children who have been Looked After (LAC) and children of Service Personnel.
 Whilst schools are free to spend the Pupil Premium as they see fit we are required to publish online information about how we have used the Premium.

-Below is a link to the Richardson Endowed Primary Schools Pupil Premium Strategy for 2018 - 2019.
-We will review our strategy in July 2019.
+Below is a link to the Richardson Endowed Primary Schools Pupil Premium Strategy Statement for 2020 - 2021.
+We will review our strategy in November 2021.

 - a special guardianship order